LOADING ...

 Well, Im not one to failure, I packed up my stuff and left

-The Front Porch Boys up three days later
+The Front Porch Boys broke up three days

 When they realized I the PA system

-"Will you miss me when Im gone?" were his final to her
+"Will you miss me when Im gone?" his final words to her

-"Darlin think of youve done," then replied his Knoxville girl
+"Darlin think of what youve done," replied his Knoxville girl

-And the leaves had started turning when his began to fail
+And the leaves had turning when his mind began to fail

-Then he broke down in a breakdown, now she wears a long veil
+Then he broke down in a breakdown, now she wears a long black

-She prays to Stanley, "Wont you please tell Bill Monroe
+She prays to Carter Stanley, "Wont you tell Bill Monroe

-She to Carter Stanley, "Wont you please tell Bill Monroe
+She prays to Carter Stanley, "Wont you tell Bill Monroe

 to be a bluegrass widow"